grimkid/project_seeds/renar/README.md

 - **dotCMS**: Enterprise CMS running in a custom container with Promtail for log shipping.
 Exposes port 8086.
 Logs are shipped to Loki and rotated automatically.
 - **Postgres**: Internal database for dotCMS, not exposed outside the Docker network.
 - **Loki**: Log aggregation system.
-Exposes port 8088.
+Only accessible from inside the internal Docker network (no port exposed to host).
 Receives logs from Promtail running in the dotCMS container.
 - **Promtail**: Log shipping agent, runs inside the dotCMS container, ships logs to Loki.
 - **Grafana**: Visualization and monitoring UI.
 Now only accessible via Nginx reverse proxy (no direct port published).
 Nginx proxies /grafana/ to Grafana inside the internal Docker network.
 - **Frontend Pod**: Development environment for frontend, with SSH and app ports 8090, 8083, 8084.
 - **Backend Pod**: Development environment for backend, with SSH and app ports 8091, 8085.
 - **Nginx**: Lightweight web server and reverse proxy.
 Exposes port 8089.
 Proxies /grafana/ to Grafana (http://172.28.0.20:3000) and serves static content.
 Start with `./start-nginx.sh` in the `nginx/` folder.
+Only Nginx is exposed to the LAN; all other services are isolated.
-- **dotcms-net**: Docker network for internal communication between all containers.
+- **dotcms-net**: Docker network for internal communication between all containers (legacy, not used for Loki/Grafana/Nginx).
 - **internal-net**: Internal Docker network (subnet 172.28.0.0/16) for all containers.
 Only Nginx is exposed to the LAN via port 8089; all other containers are isolated and only accessible within this network.

 ## Accessing Grafana

 - From your LAN, access Grafana at: `http://<host-lan-ip>:8089/grafana/`
   - Example: `http://192.168.88.32:8089/grafana/`
-- Do NOT use the internal Docker IP (172.28.0.20) or port 3000 from outside Docker; access is only via Nginx.
+- Do NOT use the internal Docker IP (172.28.0.20) or port 3000 from outside Docker; access is only via Nginx on port 8089.

+## Accessing Loki

+- Loki is only accessible from within the internal Docker network (`internal-net`).
+There is no port published to the host.
+Promtail and other containers on the internal network can send logs to Loki at `http://loki-monitoring:3100` or `http://172.28.0.20:3100` (if you set a static IP for Loki).

+---

 ---